Area-53-Robotics/53D-High-Stakes-Notebook/entries/manual-updates/manual-v3.0-update.typ

 #qa-table(
   question: [
     “#vex-rule[RSC1]

-    According to #vex-rule[RSC1] Violation Notes, ‘In a Robot Skills Match, Scoring a Ring or Placing a Mobile Goal into a Corner while in Violation of Possession limits will be considered a Score Affecting Violation and will result in a score of 0 for that Match.’
+    According to #vex-rule[RSC1] Violation Notes, 'In a Robot Skills Match, Scoring a Ring or Placing a Mobile Goal into a Corner while in Violation of Possession limits will be considered a Score Affecting Violation and will result in a score of 0 for that Match.'

     Does this mean that the final score is to be 0 if 3 rings are possessed during the run, or just the mobile goal that is placed or rings that were scored while in possession?